 Using Metacognitive States to Focus and Reduce Mind Wandering

-- It can affect you by causing you to lose presence and spiritual embodiment, hindering you from exploring and fulfilling your true life purpose and spiritual life path.
+6. Causing you to lose presence and spiritual embodiment, hindering you from exploring and fulfilling your true life purpose and spiritual life path.

 Using Metacognitive States to Be More Conscious and Free Your Mind

-Pause for a moment and reflect on how metacognition can make you more conscious and less automatised and reactive.
+Pause for a moment and consider how metacognition can make you more conscious and less automatised and reactive.
 In a metacognitive state, you can maximise your conscious awareness and disengage from the automatic and maladaptive habits of thinking and reacting that otherwise imprison you.
 You disentangle from the events of your mind that have been running automatically and controlling you.
 Entering a metacognitive state is, therefore, the key to freeing your mind and, by extension, your behaviour.
 Whether it’s an addiction, a compulsion, or an unconscious habit of thinking or reacting, you can disengage from it by entering a metacognitive state with mindfulness.
 The repeated cycle of responding automatically to cues that leads to life-limiting habitual behaviour is then broken.

 By entering a metacognitive state and being conscious of your thoughts as simply events of the mind rather than direct readouts of reality, you can reappraise your thinking and spot the distortions of thinking and biases of your mind that you were previously unaware of.
 Being in a metacognitive state gives you greater freedom of choice to change your thoughts, perspectives, and beliefs.
 It’s like stepping out of a box.
 This is why mindfulness, when integrated into a spiritual practice, accelerates your growth and frees you from the trance that keeps you in limited, unconscious states.